 Ptosis is a condition where your eyelids become loose and droop, covering your eye.
 It can interfere with your central or peripheral vision, depending on where the excess skin is located.
 You may be born with ptosis or it may develop as you get older or develop after certain eye surgeries.

-The skin that surrounds your eyes and forms your eyelids is very thin and easily stretched or damaged.
-This causes bags to form under your eyes as well as laxity in your upper and lower eyelids.
+The skin that surrounds your eyes and forms your eyelids is thin and easily stretched or damaged.
+This can lead to laxity in your eyelids.
 Dr. Cahan can remove the excess skin to create a more youthful appearance.
+The procedure is known as a blepharoplasty.
+It is a relatively quick and painless procedure.
+The procedure is done in Dr. Cahan’s office and improves your vision and appearance.

 Ectropion is a condition where your drooping lower eyelid begins to turn outward.
 It causes eye dryness, redness, excessive tearing, and sensitivity to light or wind.
 Ectropion is caused by aging as well as eyelid burns or skin diseases.